dsicher/demo-bot/README.md

 get involved.
 All of our work will utilize our demo-bot code base, so let's start there.

-### Step 4: *Download this starter kit*
+### Step 4: *Download this starter bot*

 <a href="https://github.com/davidsicher/demo-bot/releases" target="_blank">Please download the lastest release here</a>.

-In order to help speed things up we've prepared a small scaffolding for a chat bot.
+We created a bot that you can program with natural language commands!
-Inside are examples of many of the pieces of functionality you can find in your bot.
-Our demo bot is build on top of <a href="https://github.com/howdyai/botkit" target="_blank">Botkit</a>.
+Inside are instructions and examples of the functionality you will find in your bot.
+In addition to our tools, your bot will use <a href="https://github.com/howdyai/botkit" target="_blank">Botkit</a> to connect to Slack.

 ### Step 5: *Install dependencies*